Talmage-Hilton/Stat-386-Blog/_posts/2024-03-06-data-curation.md

 	<figcaption>Players > Filters > Leagues & Cups > Premier League will yield this table</figcaption>
 </figure>

-This will show us 21 pages of players, with 25 on each, ranked by their estimated transfer value (highest first).
+This will show us 21 pages of players, with 25 on each, ranked by their estimated transfer value.

 ### Step 2: Inspect Page